-Make Contact with Customers Who Are Leaving Before They Check Out
+Please make contact with Customers Who Are Leaving Before They Check Out.

-Finally if a client leaves your website during the awareness phase, re-engage, return, and recover them by sending them notifications to remind, re-engage, return, and recover.
+Finally, if a client leaves your website during the awareness phase, re-engage, return, and recover them by sending them notifications to remind them, re-engage, and recover.

 The following are some helpful resources:

-Real-time lead capture is a technology that collects data entered on your website in real-time (for example, on your live-chat widget or contact page), obtaining the client’s email address early in the customer journey.
+Real-time lead capture is a technology that collects real-time data entered on your website (for example, on your live chat widget or contact page).
+Therefore, aim to obtain the client’s email address early in the customer journey.

-Browse abandonment emails/push/SMS: Similar to your cart-abandonment email templates, browse abandonment emails, push notifications, and SMS messages are more relevant and tailored to consumers’ departing during the awareness phase.
+Like your cart-abandonment email templates, browse abandonment emails, push notifications, and SMS messages are more relevant and tailored to consumers departing during the awareness phase.